Life on a Budget in Chiang Mai – How to live on around 10000 baht per month.

 So, here is a slightly different version of “Life on a Budget in Chiang Mai”.
 When I am connecting with others and sharing my monthly expenses people are usually surprised with the amount I live on.

 There are many things that you can do to live on a smaller amount here in Chiang Mai.
 Firstly, being local can save you a bunch, having even the slightest amount of Thai language can help you out a lot.
 I have a couple of cheat sheets for the “Basics of Thai”

 I am not proposing you do what I do, because you can’t and don’t have to!
 But maybe I can share some tips and tricks to get yourself some good deals.

-I live and work(unpaid volunteer) in the same street in the area known as Chang Puak, just north west of the old city.
+I live and work(unpaid volunteer) in the area known as Chang Puak, just north west of the old city.
 This is a money saver, because it virtually costs me nothing to get to where I spend my days.
 Cheap in time and money!
 So one big consideration for you is to be close to where you want to be most of your time.

 So, I live in Chang Puak (or “Santitham” – has a history, so I use this name in some places, not others), it is a basic university housing area, because it is 5 minutes away from two of the big Chiang Mai Universities and many of the vocational colleges.
 Rooms run from 2000 baht per month to around 6000 baht, but you can probably find “dumps” cheaper and “palaces” more expensive.

 I pay 4000 baht for my room and because of it’s position I get a lovely cool breeze 90% of the time, so have no use for the supplied air conditioner.
 Utilities average around 500 baht per month, so I am not complaining. internet and 60 channels of “cable TV” are included.
 Thankfully, I also get every Liverpool game on my TV.